Ian-Blanshard/MP1-Personal-Portfolio/README.md

 ### Bugs <a name="bugs"></a>

- fix color of burger item on navbar to fit custom colors

- fix about me link buttons to have whole button clickable not just text
+ Fixed about me link buttons to have whole button clickable not just text - The anchor element were only around the text of the buttons at the bottom of the index page, I moved them around the div itself so that not only the text was clickable.

- add the fade in animation to the containers on porfolio page
+ The fade in animation for the containers which have the page content in was only targetting the .context-box class and not the project-box class, as the containers on the porfolio page had some different CSS rules to the main ones, this class was added to the fadeInAnimation so that all containers had the same effect.

  add links to projects on portfolio page